benkeen/d3pie/README.md

 d3pie is a simple, highly configurable script built on d3.js and jQuery for creating simple, attractive pie charts.
 It's free, open source, and the source code for the website and script are found right here on github.

-There are
-- The site.
-Go to d3pie.org to learn about the script.
-It
+Go to d3pie.org to learn about the script, and create your own pie charts via the online generation tool.
+This section is to document the codebase only.

+### Download

+To download the script, go to the [./d3pie](d3pie) folder and pick one of the files (minimized or not).

-- The script.
+### The code

+...

 ### Script used on the site